filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 		14	OK
 ```

-If the sectors in queue is less than `MinCommitBatch`, then individual `ProveCommitSector` messages will be sent for each sector:
+If the sectors in the queue are less than `MinCommitBatch`, then individual `ProveCommitSector` messages will be sent for each sector:

 ```
 Batch 0: